 Some web-based file management tools with free plans include:

 - Google Drive

-- Google Photos (great for organizing and visually browsing images and video)
+- Google Photos (great for organizing and visually browsing images and videos)

-Pro Tip: If your organization has a Content Management Systems (CMS) or your marketing team uses a Digital Asset Management (DAM) tool, it’s a good idea to ask if your team can take advantage of those systems for managing course assets.
+Pro tip: If your organization has a Content Management System (CMS) or your marketing team uses a Digital Asset Management (DAM) tool, it’s a good idea to ask if your team can take advantage of those systems for managing course assets.

 With these helpful tips, you’ll have a well-organized, easily searchable asset library in no time.
 But if you’re looking for even more helpful file and asset management tips, check out these two articles: How to Manage the Course Authoring Process Like a Pro and How to Organize and Manage Your E-Learning Course Files.

 What tools do you use for managing course assets?
 Share your suggestions in a comment below.
 Follow us on Twitter and come back to E-learning Heroes regularly for more helpful advice on everything related to e-learning.